filipecalegario/awesome-generative-ai/README.md

   - [License](#license)

 ## Prompt Engineering | Prompt Design | Prompt Craft

+* [CLIP Interrogator - a Hugging Face Space by pharma](https://huggingface.co/spaces/pharma/CLIP-Interrogator): image-to-text tool to figure out what a good prompt might be to create new images like an existing one
 * [🔥🔥🔥] [Prompt book for data lovers II ❤️ - Google Slides](https://docs.google.com/presentation/d/1V8d6TIlKqB1j5xPFH7cCmgKOV_fMs4Cb4dwgjD5GIsg/edit#slide=id.g1834b964b0f_3_4): An open source exploration on text-to-image and data visualization
 * [some9000/StylePile](https://github.com/some9000/StylePile): A helper script for AUTOMATIC1111/stable-diffusion-webui.
 Basically a mix and match to quickly get different results without wasting a lot of time writing prompts.
 * [Artists To Study | All images generated with Google Colab TPUs + CompVis/stable-diffusion-v1-4 + Huggingface Diffusers](https://artiststostudy.pages.dev/): a systematic study of artists' styles made by [@camenduru](https://twitter.com/camenduru)